On remote, mountainous farms run mainly by indigenous farmers, you can find a gem that is often overlooked growing strong: Mexican coffee.

-It’s the location of Chiapas and the climatic conditions that set it apart from Veracruz.
+The location of Chiapas and the climatic conditions set it apart from Veracruz.
 “There are similarities between the coffee farms in Chiapas and Veracruz in terms of cultivation practices and varieties,” says Edy.
-Yet, beyond that, he assures me that you’re going to taste notes of chocolate, nuts, citrus, and lemon, along with a round, long-lasting body.
+Yet, beyond that, he assures me that you will taste notes of chocolate, nuts, citrus, and lemon, along with a round, long-lasting body.

 Slotting as neatly as a piece of the jigsaw, Oaxaca borders the downside of Veracruz and the top of Chiapas, while the Pacific Ocean lies to the west.
 Its coffee farms are typically between 900 and 1,650 m.a.s.l.

 Although it is the least technologically advanced in Mexico’s major coffee-producing regions, Edy reminds me that Oaxacan coffees are unique and high in demand.
 They seem sweet with caramel overtones, orange acidity, notes of yellow fruit, creamy body, and floral hints.